learn-co-students/dsc-distributions-section-intro-v2-1-onl01-dtsc-ft-030220/README.md

 ## Introduction
 In this section, you'll learn about different probability distributions!

-## Objectives
-You will be able to:
-* Understand and explain what is covered in this section
-* Understand and explain why the section will help you to become a data scientist

 ## It's all Stats!

 You've already seen the value of descriptive statistics when doing exploratory data analysis.
 In this section, we're going to dive deeper into a range of statistical concepts.
 We're going to start by looking at discrete and continuous distributions and how you can use stem and leaf plots for visualizing distributions.